browserengineering/book/book/accessibility.md

 [pseudoclass]: https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes

-[^why-pseudoclass]: It's called a pseudo-class because it's similar to how a developoer would indicate a [class] attribute on an element for the purpose of targeting special elements with different styles.
+[^why-pseudoclass]: It's called a pseudo-class because it's similar to how a developer would indicate a [class] attribute on an element for the purpose of targeting special elements with different styles.
 It's "pseudo" because there is no actual class attribute set on the element while it's focused.

 [class]: https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors

-Let's implement the `focus` pseuo-class.
+Let's implement the `focus` pseudo-class.
 Then we can change focus outlines to use a browser style sheet with `:focus` instead of special code in `paint_outline`.
 The style sheet lines will look like this: